cisco-ie/cisco-gnmi-python/README.md

 It is *highly* recommended that users of the library learn [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) syntax to significantly ease usage.
 Understanding how to read Protocol Buffers, and reference [`gnmi.proto`](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto), will be immensely useful for utilizing gNMI and any other gRPC interface.

 ### gnmcli
-Since `v1.0.5` a gNMI CLI is available when this module is installed. `Capabilities`, `Subscribe`, `Get`, and rudimentary `Set` are supported.
+Since `v1.0.5` a gNMI CLI is available when this module is installed. `Capabilities`, `Get`, rudimentary `Set`, and `Subscribe` are supported.
 The CLI may be useful for simply interacting with a Cisco gNMI service, and also serves as a reference for how to use this `cisco_gnmi` library.
 CLI usage is documented at the bottom of this README in [gnmcli Usage](#gnmcli-usage).

 ### ClientBuilder
 Since `v1.0.0` a builder pattern is available with `ClientBuilder`. `ClientBuilder` provides several `set_*` methods which define the intended `Client` connectivity and a `construct` method to construct and return the desired `Client`.
 There are several major methods involved here: